markmdev/markmdev/README.md

   </tr>
 </table>

-Although I have strong frontend skills and can build responsive, accessible, and optimized UIs using React/Next.js, my main interest and focus lie in **backend systems**.
-I love creating scalable apps and deepening my knowledge of API design, database design & optimization, caching strategies, **scalability & concurrency**, CI/CD, system design, etc. Currently exploring adding a backend-focused language (**Java** or **Go**) to my stack for upcoming projects.
+I have strong frontend skills and can build responsive, accessible, and optimized UIs using React/Next.js, but my main focus is **backend systems**.
+I enjoy building scalable applications and deepening my knowledge in areas like **API design, database optimization, caching strategies, scalability & concurrency, CI/CD, and system design**.
+I’m also expanding my stack with backend-focused languages such as **Java** or **Go** for upcoming projects.

 ---

 ### My Articles

 I share my learnings through technical writing.
-You can read my first article on [Medium](https://medium.com/@markmdev/stop-writing-brittle-if-else-error-handlers-in-node-js-db29c0d3c64c).
-In this article I describe how I refactored my **error handling** in [Lingput](#my-projects).
-I'm currently writing a few more articles about my [last project](#my-projects), focusing on what I learned while building it and the problems I encountered.
+My first article, [A Clean Way to Refactor Error Handling in Node.js](https://medium.com/@markmdev/stop-writing-brittle-if-else-error-handlers-in-node-js-db29c0d3c64c), shows how I refactored **error handling** in [Lingput](#my-projects).
+I plan to publish more articles about what I learned while building [Lingput](#my-projects), focusing on challenges I faced and how I solved them.

 ---